rotty3000/postgrest-demo/README.md

 ### Setup PostgreSQL

-Get a Postgresql instance running using docker:
+Get [a Postgresql that has PGMQ extension](https://quay.io/repository/tembo/pg17-pgmq?tab=tags) running using docker:

 _(**Note:** remember to set a strong password for the DB.
 This assumes it's stored in environment variable called `POSTGRESQL_PASSWORD`)_